War in a Wilderness

 from time to time.
 Today, as American planes bomb Osama bin Laden's

-allies in Afghanistan, we can look back on another "war in a wilderness,"
+forces in Afghanistan, we look back on an earlier "War in a Wilderness,"

 a war which brought Orkney boatmen and French-Canadian voyageurs